FDO798104/thesis/README.md

 For the Python files, you'll need to ensure that the environment is correctly set up on your own.
 This may involve installing required libraries and ensuring compatibility with your system configuration.

+# Note Regarding Datasets

+Please note that we are unable to share the datasets containing URL and NACEBEL data used in this project, as we do not own them.

-We hope you find this repository useful.
+Nevertheless we hope you find this repository useful.